 Giving Compass’ Take:

-· Writing for RAND Corporation, Alonzo L. Plough and Anita Chandra examine new data and information about how we’re measuring and achieving a culture of health in America.
+· Alonzo L. Plough, and Anita Chandra examine data and information about how we’re measuring and achieving a culture of health in America.

 · What social determinants and other barriers are limiting progress on this initiative?
 What advances have been made towards achieving equitable access to healthcare for all individuals?

 · Learn how libraries help foster a culture of health.

 It’s been four years since the Robert Wood Johnson Foundation (RWJF), along with the RAND Corporation, began using a set of national measures to help track our journey toward a culture where every person has a fair and just opportunity to live the healthiest life possible—regardless of where they live, how much they earn, or the color of their skin.

 Our goals were to offer some catalytic signals of change with a focus on broader social and economic drivers of health, well-being, and equity.
 The initial set of measures were used to track how diverse stakeholders, including those outside the traditional health sector, were advancing health and well-being—and if and how health equity was improving.

 Developing a clearer picture of what is changing via the Culture of Health measures can guide those who are working collaboratively to accelerate improvements.
 We offer a few highlights from recent updates to the measures and share some data on our progress to date.